spyder-ide/spyder-docs/doc/installation.rst

 Spyder is relatively easy to install on Windows, Linux and macOS.
 Just make sure to read and follow these instructions with care.

-If you run into problems, before posting a report, *please* consult our comprehensive `Troubleshooting Guide`_ and search the `issue tracker`_ for your error message and problem description, as these methods generally fix or isolate the great majority of install-related complaints.
+If you run into problems, before posting a report, *please* consult our comprehensive `Troubleshooting Guide`_ and search the `issue tracker`_ for your error message and problem description.
+These methods generally fix or isolate the great majority of install-related difficulties.
 Thanks!

 .. _Troubleshooting Guide: https://github.com/spyder-ide/spyder/wiki/Troubleshooting-Guide-and-FAQ
 .. _issue tracker: https://github.com/spyder-ide/spyder/issues

 =============================